aws-neuron/aws-neuron-sdk/frameworks/tensorflow/tensorflow-neuron/tutorials/ssd300_demo/ssd300_demo.rst

 the latest Ubuntu 18 Deep Learning AMI (DLAMI).

-Please configure your ubuntu16/ubuntu18/yum repo following the steps in the :ref:`neuron-install-guide` in order to install ``tensorflow-model-server-neuron``.
+Please configure your ubuntu16/ubuntu18/yum repo following the steps in the :ref:`install-neuron-tensorflow` in order to install ``tensorflow-model-server-neuron``.

 Generating Neuron compatible SSD300 TensorFlow SavedModel